Transloading Vs. Intermodal Shipping: What is the Difference?

 The difference between them lies in how product movement happens at transload facilities:

-In transloading, the product is unloaded from one transportation mode and reloaded into another by using or not using the original container.
+In transloading, the product is unloaded from one transportation mode and reloaded into another one using a different container.

-With intermodal freight shipping, the cargo will remain in the same intermodal container until it reaches its final destination.
+With intermodal shipping, the cargo will remain in the same intermodal container for the entire trip until it reaches its final destination.
 It’s the containers themselves that will be moved from one mode of transportation to another.

 When to use intermodal or transloading?